pytorch/pytorch/docs/source/compile/inductor_profiling.rst

 This information can be found in the summary line (i.e. the last line) of the report for each kernel category.

-d.
-We call also zoom into a certain category of kernels, e.g. let’s check reduction kernels:
+(d) We call also zoom into a certain category of kernels, e.g. let’s check reduction kernels:

 .. image:: ../_static/img/inductor_profiling/kernel_breakdown.png